CAWilson94/SwitchSalesProcessing/README.md

 e.g. Message type 1 is of format <product> at value Message type 2 is of format <number> of <product> at <value> each Message type 3 is of format <operation> <adjustment_value> <product>

+*To Run*:
+Go to message_processing_app.py and run from the main here.

 ## Method
 I wrote down some products represented by nintendo switch games and assigned these prices.
 There are perhaps